Sign In / Sign Out

 - Map and Locations

-Barrett enrollment is not available to students pursuing an ASU degree at the Lake Havasu City campus or through ASU Online.
+Barrett enrollment is only available to students pursuing an ASU degree at the Downtown, Polytechnic, Tempe, and West campuses.

 There is no single type of Barrett student and no “typical” honors experience.
 Instead, students are given great freedom and support to explore, create, and pursue their own distinctive education inside and outside the classroom.
 For their first two years, Barrett students live in the honors community at the ASU campus of their major, though many choose to stay all four years to take advantage of the amenities and convenience, and during their first year Barrett students take the 6-credit course sequence called The Human Event.
 ASU graduates with Barrett distinction attend the best graduate schools and have great success finding jobs in their field.